Alice Paul: Post-Suffrage

 After Suffrage, the National Women's Party (NWP) continued to lobby in Congress and abroad, advocating for legal equality for women.
-Alice Paul and NWP members successfully lobbied to include equality provisions into the United Nation's charter, such as the phrase "the equal rights of men and women and of nations large and small."
+Alice Paul and NWP members successfully lobbied to include equality provisions into the United Nations' charter, such as the phrase "the equal rights of men and women and of nations large and small."
 NWP is credited with drafting over 300 pieces of legislation that became law.
 Paul remained in leadership positions, officially and unofficially, until she moved to Connecticut in 1974.

 Equal Rights Amendment

 In January 2019, the House and Senate introduced resolutions to remove the deadline for ratification of the Equal Rights Amendment, which was added in 1972 and which Paul accurately predicted would compromise the ERA's chances for success.

 Once suffrage was achieved in 1920, Paul and some members of the National Woman's Party shifted attention to constitutional guarantees of equality through the Equal Rights Amendment (ERA), which was written by Paul and Crystal Eastman.
 Drafted and delivered to Congress in 1923, the original text of the Equal Rights Amendment—which Paul and the National Woman's Party dubbed the "Lucretia Mott Amendment" in honor of this antislavery and suffrage activist of an earlier generation—read, "Men and women shall have equal rights throughout the United States and every place subject to its jurisdiction."
-In 1943, the amendment was renamed the "Alice Paul Amendment," and contained wording was changed to the version that still exists today: "Equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex."
+In 1943, the amendment was renamed the "Alice Paul Amendment", and contained wording was changed to the version that still exists today: "Equality of rights under the law shall not be denied or abridged by the United States or by any state on account of sex."
 For Paul, the ERA had the same appeal as suffrage in that it was a constitutional amendment and a single-issue campaign that she believed could and should unite women around a common core goal.
 Paul understood the value of single-issue politics for building coalitions and securing success.